 Sometimes, effective control of gastroparesis can be achieved by changes in diet.
 Foods that are high in fat should be avoided since they may cause a marked delay in stomach emptying.
 Fibrous foods tend to stay in the stomach longer and should be avoided (e.g. broccoli, cabbage).
 Fluids are emptied faster from the stomach so liquid supplements like Ensure or milkshakes can be used.
 Small, more frequent meals are better tolerated, so changing the diet to 4-6 small meals a day can work well.

-Each of these drugs have multiple potential side-effects.
-Patients should discuss possible theraputic options with their doctors to determine whichare best and safest for them.
+There are medications available to help stimulate stomach emptying, which are taken approximately 30 minutes before meals.
+Each of medication has multiple potential side-effects.
+Patients should discuss possible therapeutic options with their doctors to determine what is best and safest for them.